cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Let the receiving party check the remote authentication tag for the correct value and abort in case that it's incorrect.

+## Calculating a session identifier alongside with the CPace run

+If CPace was run with an empty string sid available as input, both parties can produce a session identifier string sid_output = H.hash(b"CPaceSidOutput" \|\|transcript(MSGa, MSGb)) which will be unique for honest parties {{BGHJ24}}.

 ## Sampling of scalars